y8s/node-red-contrib-tplink-plus/README.md

 ## Events

 `getMeterUpdateEvents` - Subscribe to meter information events.
+Event emits on event polling interval.

 `getPowerEvents` - Subscribe to power on/off events.
+Event emits on device/plug change.

-`getPowerUpdateEvents` - Subscribe to power update events.
+`getPowerUpdateEvents` - Subscribe to power on/off events.
+Event emits on event polling interval.

 `getInUseEvents` - Subscribe to device usage events.
+Event emits on device/plug change.

 `getInUseUpdateEvents` - Subscribe to device usage events.
+Event emits on event polling interval.

 `getOnlineEvents` - Subscribe to online/offline events.
+Event emits on poll interval.

 *Multiple events can be used as an array via the `events` property.*